What does kVA mean?

 A kVA is 1,000 volt-amps.
 It’s what you get when you multiply the voltage (the force that moves electrons around a circuit) by the amps (electrical current).

 Kilovolt-amps measure what’s called the ‘apparent power’ of a generator.
 This is different from kilowatts (kW), which measure the ‘true power’.
 The difference between the two is the power factor (PF), which is given as a ratio or percentage.
+You can calculate kVA into kW by multiplying with the power factor.
+The PF is usually 1 for single-phase generators, which means kVA is the same as kW.
+For three-phase generators, the PF is usually 0.8.
+That means a 20 kVA three-phase generator has a true power of 16 kW (20 x 0.8 = 16).

 WHAT SIZE GENERATOR DO I NEED?